AlexMin314/game-30-secs/README.md

 * Now, more dots spawn in the bigger screen.
 * The dots velocity slightly decreased.
 * Every 60 Sec, 1 more dot will be spawned.
-* The dots which is newly spawned have slightly more velocity(checking every 30 secs).
+* The dots which are newly spawned have slightly more velocity than initial spawn. (checking every 30 secs)

 ## Sources
 * Sound: https://www.youtube.com/audiolibrary/music